unam3/docs/src/guide/scaling-up/ssr.md

 ## Higher Level Solutions {#higher-level-solutions}

-Moving from the example to a production-ready SSR app involves a lot more.
-We will need to:
+Moving from the example to a production-ready SSR app involves a lot more:

 - Support Vue SFCs and other build step requirements.
 In fact, we will need to coordinate two builds for the same app: one for the client, and one for the server.